CHAPTER 17. LAWFUL GAMBLING ESTABLISHMENTS, CONTROLLED GAMING, AND GAMBLING ENTERPRISE EMPLOYEES

 (c) The County shall deny a license to a proposed gambling establishment or expansion of an existing gambling establishment if the County finds that the gambling establishment or expansion would tend unduly to create law enforcement problems in the County, a city within the County, an adjoining county, or a city within that county.

 (b) The owner licensee shall post in a conspicuous location all County, house or table wagering limits to give the patrons adequate notice of the rules relating to wagering.
-Failure to post wagering limits shall be a violation of the Ordinance Code.
+Failure to post wagering limits shall be a violation of this chapter.

-(a) The maximum number of gambling tables (if permitted by the license issued by the County and subject to the limitations contained in the Gambling Control Act) to be operated in a single gambling establishment shall be five.
+(a) The maximum number of gambling tables (if permitted by the license issued by the County and subject to the limitations contained in the Gambling Control Act and this Chapter) to be operated in a single gambling establishment shall be twelve (12).

-(b) The total number of gambling tables authorized, which may be permitted to be operated, in the County shall be twelve, pursuant to the limitations contained in the Gambling Control Act.
+(b) The total number of gambling tables authorized, which may be permitted to be operated, in the County shall be sixteen (16), pursuant to the limitations contained in the Gambling Control Act.

 (c) Temporary uses of gambling tables in tournaments and other special events shall be permitted only if prior written authorization is obtained by the gambling establishment from the California Gambling Control Commission pursuant to its applicable regulations.
 A copy of the authorization shall be delivered to or received by the license collector and the Sheriff prior to the special event and a copy also shall be posted on the premises for the duration of the special event.